brrrezy/Clima-Cast/README.md

-# Temperature & Humidity Prediction
+# Clima-Case | Temperature & Humidity Prediction

 A Python script that loads IoT sensor CSV files, trains a neural‑network model (MLPRegressor) to predict temperature and humidity, and visualises actual vs.